lern-code-io/angular-exercises/problem-18/README.md

-# Task 18: Create Auth Guard to protect admin page (medior 1)
+# Task 18: Create Auth Guard to protect admin page (lv 3)

 ## Description
 Update the 'AdminGuard' to redirect the user when the visit the URL /admin to the /denied route.
 Then add this guard to the /user route.